 Camp Adair was eventually converted into an Air Force Station.
-The Adair Air Force Station was in existence from about 1957 – 1969.
+The Adair Air Force Station was in existence from about 1957 to 1969.
 The AAFS was home to the regional SAGE Support Facility, a Cold War radar defense system.
-At one point, there was plans to site BOMARC missiles in the area that is now part of the US Forest Service, just north of Camp Adair Road.
+At one point, there were plans to site BOMARC missiles in the area that is now part of the US Forest Service, just north of Camp Adair Road.

-After the Air Force Station closed, all of its lands and buildings were either deeded or sold to other groups.
+After the Air Force Station closed, all of its land and buildings were either deeded or sold to other groups.
 They now form the nucleus of the modern day City of Adair Village.
-The original residences, which consist of houses on Willamette, Laurel, Columbia, and Azalea Streets were the used as Officers’ Housing for the Adair Air Force Station.
-In addition the Air Force Station occupied buildings currently used by Santiam Christian School, a Valley Catering, the Oregon Department of Fish and Wildlife, and the Block Building.
+The original residences, which consist of houses on Willamette, Laurel, Columbia, and Azalea Streets were then used as Officers’ Housing for the Adair Air Force Station.
+In addition, the Air Force Station occupied buildings currently used by Santiam Christian School, Valley Catering, the Oregon Department of Fish and Wildlife, and the Block Building.

-The City of Adair Village was platted in 1973 and incorporated in by election in May of 1976.
+The City of Adair Village was platted in 1973 and incorporated by election in May of 1976.
 The Officers’ Housing used by the Air Force was in the area platted to become Adair Meadows, but a clerical error on the documents changed the name to Adair Village.
 The originating founders decided to stay with the Adair Village name rather than start the process over again.